PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Then cheer up, 'cause things could be a whole lot worse.
 And likely will be before we are done.
 You wanted an adventure ya big dumb ox, and now you got one.
 So now what are you gonna do?"

-Relan didn't say anything, but knelt down and began binding the Orc with strips of leather that he cut from it's own jerkin.
+Relan didn't say anything, but knelt down and began binding the Orc with strips of leather that he cut from its own jerkin.

 Boltac stuck his belly out and stretched a good long stretch.
 "Okay," he said to himself.
 "Now that we're good and screwed, how do we renegotiate this deal?"